zozi/zozibot/README.md

 ## Adapters

-Adapters are the interface to the service you want your hubot to run on.
+Adapters are the interface to the service you want your rickbot to run on.
 This can be something like Campfire or IRC.
 There are a number of third party adapters that the community have contributed.
 Check the [hubot wiki][hubot-wiki] for the available ones.